People's Mojahedin Organization of Iran: Islamic Republic of Iran operations against MEK inside Europe

 In 2020, newspaper De Standaard said evidence that Iranian intelligence and security was involved in the failed 2018 bomb plot against an MEK rally was mounting.
-In a note to the federal prosecutor's office, the State Security writes that "the attack was devised in the name and under the impetus of Iran", with the note also describing one of the case's suspects, Assadolah Assadi, as a MOIS agent.
-Amir Saadouni and Nasimeh Naami, who in 2018 were found with half a kilo of explosives and are also being charged in the case, admitted that they had been in contact with Assadolah Assadi.
-In October 2020, the Iranian diplomat Assadolah Assadi charged in Belgium with planning to bomb a rally by the MEK "warned authorities of possible retaliation by unidentified groups if he is found guilty".
-Assadi would become the first Iranian diplomat to go on trial on charges of terrorism within the European Union.
-In February 2021, Assadi and his accomplices were found guilty of attempted terroris and Assadi was sentenced to 20 years in prison.
+In a note to the federal prosecutor's office, the State Security writes that "the attack was devised in the name and under the impetus of Iran", with the note also describing one of the case's suspects, Asadollah Asadi, as a MOIS agent.
+Amir Saadouni and Nasimeh Naami, who in 2018 were found with half a kilo of explosives and are also being charged in the case, admitted that they had been in contact with Asadollah Asadi.
+In October 2020, the Iranian diplomat Asadollah Asadi charged in Belgium with planning to bomb a rally by the MEK "warned authorities of possible retaliation by unidentified groups if he is found guilty".
+Asadi would become the first Iranian diplomat to go on trial on charges of terrorism within the European Union.
+In February 2021, Asadi and his accomplices were found guilty of attempted terrorism and Asadi was sentenced to 20 years in prison.

 In September 2022, Albania suffered a second cyber-attack, resulting in it cutting diplomatic ties with the Islamic Republic and ordering Iranian embassy staff to leave.
-According to sources, evidence indicates that the MEK was one of the reasons behind the cyber-attack against the Albanian government.
+According to the FBI and CISA, the cyberattacks were motivated by Albania's hosting of the MEK.

+In 2023, Deputy Minister of International Affairs of the Judiciary Kazem Gharibabadi opened a case against 107 members of the MEK for treason, calling the organization "a terrorist group whose hands are stained with the blood of thousands of Iranians".